-One of the most rewarding things we do here at Cypress Prong Farms is experiment with crops that normally are not seen in North Carolina.
-This could be anything from yukina savoy, an overlooked cold hardy green vegetable, to the gorgeous blush savoy heritage variety of cabbage San Michele from the Trentino region in northern Italy.
-Or Spigariello, another import from Italy that is gaining favor in certain U.S. markets.
+One of the most rewarding things we do here at Cypress Prong Farms is experiment with crops that are normally not seen in North Carolina.
+This could be anything from yukina savoy, an overlooked cold-hardy green vegetable, to the gorgeous blush savoy heritage variety of cabbage San Michele from the Trentino region in northern Italy.
+Or Spigariello, another import from Italy that is gaining favor in some U.S. markets.
 Last year, we trialed a novel variety of Negi onion, ‘Shimonita’, and were completely taken by its stellar performance.

 Over the years we have planted several types of Negi onion, all producing multi-tillered bunches of slender green stalks or “scallions”.
 The white, single-stalked Shimonita Negi we harvested in January sold out immediately at the local farmers market.
 This was a clue.
 It also piqued my curiosity about the large number of so-called “bunching” onions cultivated for food in Asia.
 What is the origin and taxonomy of these plants?
 Could they possibly fill a void in fresh, local winter produce in North Carolina and similar environments?
 How are they grown in their native lands?

 The bunching onion, Negi in Japanese, has been cultivated for food since antiquity throughout Asia from Siberia to the tropics including Malaysia, Indonesia, and the Philippines.
 Botanists have ordained the Negi onion Allium fistulosum in Latin nomenclature and positioned it within the Cepa subgenus that also includes other important edible Allium crops (Table 1).

 Allium fistulosum is a perennial herbaceous plant that is normally grown as an annual crop.
 Leaves and flower stalks are hollow in cross-section (Figure 1), an easily observable trait that differentiates Allium fistulosum from close relatives onion, garlic, and leek.